-Thailand is enter the fourth industrial revolution know as "Thailand 4.0" which promoted by the government for entrepreneurs in all sectors to implement and adopt new technology using of Artificial Intelligence (A.I.) replacing humans, for reducing production costs and competing in the global market.
-As our Company's products involve power and telecommunication technology that needs continual research and development in order to create innovation and to improve product quality standard and performance to meet the global changes.
+As Thailand has announced a policy to drive the economy with innovation, the government has continuously pushed for this policy, especially the development of modern technology in the industrial sector, in order for entrepreneurs in all sectors to implement and adopt new technology using of Artificial Intelligence (A.I) replacing humans, for reducing production costs and competing in the global market.
+As our Company's products involve power and telecommunication technology that needs continual research and development in order to create innovation and to improve product quality standards and performance to meet the global changes.
 In addition, manufacturing technology has changed rapidly, and the Company has to face competition in a more intensely competing market of electrical wire, especially competition in terms of pricing, the Company is hence exposed to certain risks and needs to improve its manufacturing process and product design by adopting more advanced and automated system with more productivity.
 The key target is to save production cost while product quality and performance is still preserved.